• Skip to primary navigation

 How to store Paratha and dough?

-• Storing Dough: Refrigerate in air-tight container and use within 1-2 days.
-After about 2 days, the dough color starts to become brownish on the outside.
+• Storing Dough: Refrigerate in an air-tight container and use within 1-2 days.
+After about two days, the dough color starts to become brownish on the outside.
 To make paratha, get the dough to room temperature before using (else it might seem harder to roll)

 How to reheat paratha?